cunicu/cunicu/docs/Configuration.md

 ## Remote Configuration File

-When `wice daemon` can be started with `--config` options pointing to HTTPS URIs. ɯice will download all configuration files in the order they are specified on the command line and merge them subsequently.
+When `wice daemon` can be started with `--config` options pointing to HTTPS URIs. cunicu will download all configuration files in the order they are specified on the command line and merge them subsequently.

 This feature can be combined with the DNS auto-configuration method by providing a TXT record pointing to the configuration file: